charlotte-2222/charlotte-2222.github.io/_posts/2023-04-17-somber-regret.md

 I do not know what happened to you.
 I don't know if you willingly left my life.
 But I know that I cannot get you out of my head, I think of things that I wish I had done differently - things I wish I hadn't said, and things I wish I had.
 I wish I could've heard your voice more.
 I wish I had called you that night.

 With my mental breakdown having come and passed, I've been reassured by others that it would not be in your character to disappear as you have.
-I want to trust, I want to hold out hope.
-I want to hear your voice again.
-I suppose I will.
-There is nothing left but to do so.
+I wanted to trust that advice.
+To believe that it was true.
+But I know it's not.

-I ask one thing.
-Understand who you are to me.
-Swallow my desire.
+I am now sure that you are gone.
+I will rest in this fact, and am at peace with it.
+Strangely I no longer feel a thing.
+I cried my tears of fire as you denied me, I fell victim to your words, and as I have no more blood left to spill - I am at peace.
+That part of of me is buried, out of reach.

-My eager apprehension is everlasting.
+Embrace atrophy.